 Plagiarism is a violation of the integrity of the academic community.
 Representing someone else's work as one's own is a serious academic offense and may result in failure, suspension, or dismissal.
-Please refer to Academic Integrity and Plagiarism Procedures for information on definitions of academic integrity and procedures for reviewing academic integrity violation reports.
+Please refer to the attached definition of academic integrity.